2exp3/cv/content/app/ships/index.md

 ---
 title: Ships
-summary: A dashboard that displays how and when ships moved using [AIS](https://en.wikipedia.org/wiki/Automatic_identification_system) data, along with vessel-sepecific information and a rank-plot comparing vessels.
+summary: A dashboard that displays how and when ships moved using [AIS](https://en.wikipedia.org/wiki/Automatic_identification_system) data.

 # tags:
 date: "2021-07-01"